m-lab/website/_pages/bigquery_quickstart.md

 ## BigQuery QuickStart - Using M-Lab Data

-Whether you want to access M-Lab's raw data, search it using BigQuery, or build your own application using it, follow these quick steps to get started:
+To search M-Lab's data using BigQuery, follow these quick steps to get started:

--   Choose a Google account to use for your queries or application
--   Subscribe that account to [M-Lab's Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).
+### Configure Google Cloud Platform Project

--   Enable billing for the account in the [Google Cloud Platform Console](https://console.developers.google.com/)
+Create a project and enable billing in [Google Cloud Platform Console](https://console.developers.google.com/) (or use an existing project with billing enabled)

-Any Gmail, Google Apps account (Business, Non-profit, etc.).
-Choose the account that is used with your Google Cloud Platform Console.

-Subscribing to [M-Lab's Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss) whitelists the account so no query charges are incurred when searching the M-Lab dataset.

-Because BigQuery is a part of the Google Cloud Platform, in order to use BigQuery you must have a Google account and enable billing from within [Google Cloud Platform Console](https://console.developers.google.com/).

 You will **not** be charged for queries against tables in the M-Lab dataset.
 M-Lab is committed to open data and offering our data free of charge is part of that commitment.

+### Configure M-Lab Table Access

+Using the same Google account as your GCP account, subscribe to

+Join the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss) with the same account you used to create your Google Cloud Platform project.
+Joining this group whitelists your account so that you can make queries against M-Lab's BigQuery tables.

 ### Using a Service Account